photo editor, Aviation History, Vietnam and world war ii

 Managing editor, military history and wild west

-Over his three-decade publishing career, David Lauterborn has shepherded more than 250 magazine issues into print and posted 1,600-plus online articles.
+Over his four-decade publishing career David Lauterborn has shepherded more than 250 magazine issues into print and written and posted thousands of articles.
 Among those are interviews with such historic figures as last surviving World War I doughboy Frank Buckles, Berlin Candy Bomber Gail Halvorsen and last surviving Doolittle Raider Dick Cole.
-A published writer, author and photographer, Dave has roamed a million miles and shaped millions of words to relate adventure stories unbound by time or place.
+Having written and edited travel guides for such leading publishers as Lonely Planet, National Geographic and Rough Guides, Dave has roamed a million miles and shaped millions of words to relate adventure stories unbound by time or place.

 senior editor, world war ii and aviation history

 After an 18-year stint as an editor at National Geographic Books, Larry Porges joined the HistoryNet team in April 2018 as senior editor of World War II and Aviation History magazines.
 A resident of Washington, D.C., Porges spent several years as a boy living in London with his family, where his love of history first developed and grew.

 Dana b. shoaf

 Civil War Times editor Dana B. Shoaf has been passionate about American history and the Civil War since he was a child.
 He is an avid battlefield tramper, collector of Civil War photography and artifacts, and voracious reader on the topic.
 See his passion in action during live monthly First Mondays Facebook and YouTube broadcasts.
 Dana has served as a consultant to the Smithsonian Institution, Library of Congress and the National Archives, and also serves as HistoryNet’s managing editor of print